hadigrb/University-integrated-system-UI/README.md

 # uniapp

-The university's integrated system, with the possibility of quick access to the university's systems through the application(UI implementation)
+The integrated university system, with the possibility of quick access to the systems of university through the application(UI implementation)